 The impact of inter-individual psychophysiological variation on joint action can also be seen in the case of social dysfunctions such as autism spectrum disorder Isenhower2012 and schizophrenia Varlet2012.
 Generally speaking, while autism spectrum disorder appears to be associated with deficits in anticipatory timing adjustments in intra- and inter-individual coordination of physical movement Martineau2010, schizophrenia appears linked to a lack of prediction error management, due to failure in the neurological mechanisms through which predictions about the consequences of an action are derived Frith2000.
 Delusions of control owing to misattribution of agency are well-documented in schizophrenic patients—either delusions of self-control over external actions and events, or, alternatively, delusions involving the control of others over the individual (in the case of split personality and associated hallucinations) Frith2007.
 It is quite possible that the experience of “team click” is an analogue, albeit much socially functional, to the pathological over-activity of agency-attribution mechanisms observed in schizophrenic patients.
 The question of individual variation in sociability and movement tendencies should be further assessed in future studies.

 The fact that the hypothesised mechanisms of joint action and social bonding have been shown to exist pre-declaratively and predominantly below the surface of conscious experience presents a methodological challenge for psychological research which relies heavily on self-report.
 Further exploring the relationship between pre-perceptual regulatory mechanisms of joint action and their psychosocial effects will require the use of other methods of data collection and analysis in order to triangulate the reliability of self-report data Newell2014.
 In this specific example, video footage showing athlete performance and coordination could be assessed using already established methods of motion capture and analysis to provide pseudo-objective measures of interpersonal and team-level synchrony in joint action [e.g.][]Passos2011.
-Importantly, video footage analysis allows for the testing between different proposed mechanisms associated with joint action and social bonding, For example, motion capture from video footage allows for measuring synchrony between co-actors could using both traditional methods of dimension reduction and principal component analysis [see for example][]Riley2011 as well as emerging methods borrowed from dynamic systems theory including fractal-like 1/f scaling (“pink noise”) [see for example][]Holden2013.
+Importantly, video footage analysis allows for the testing between different proposed mechanisms associated with joint action and social bonding.
+For example, motion capture from video footage allows for measuring synchrony between co-actors could using both traditional methods of dimension reduction and principal component analysis [see for example][]Riley2011 as well as emerging methods borrowed from dynamic systems theory including fractal-like 1/f scaling (“pink noise”) [see for example][]Holden2013.
 It is quite possible that these different measurements of synchrony could access different psychophysiological dimensions of the relationship between joint action and social bonding.
 Other physiological markers of social interaction such as heart rate variability Konvalinka2011,Fischer2014a and pain threshold Cohen2009,Tarr2015) are beginning to be developed and tested in both experimental and real-world settings.
 These novel methodological approaches help complement existing behavioural measures, such as such as economic games Xygalatas2013 and spontaneous helping tasks Kirschner2010, designed to access psychological mechanisms related to social bonding and cooperation.
 Together, these measures could then be compared to self-report measures derived from athlete self-report to more fully understand the ways in which component mechanisms and system dynamics of joint action generate social cohesion Marsh2009.